AG2 integration

 Add persistent agent memory and knowledge graphs to AG2 agents

 AG2 agents using Zep maintain context across conversations and access a temporal knowledge graph built from prior turns.
-The zep-ag2 package injects relevant context into an agent’s system message and exposes Zep search and data tools that AG2 calls during a conversation.
+The zep-ag2 package wires a fully automatic memory loop onto AG2’s hook system, injects relevant context into an agent’s system message, and exposes Zep search and data tools that AG2 calls during a conversation.

 Core benefits